BlessingAdewale/News-App/README.md

 ![image](https://user-images.githubusercontent.com/75122966/216776851-197244bc-f8d9-43bc-8a19-4e9c17bb39f1.png)

-# React Native Template
+# React Native Template Project Based on a Dribbble Design.

 [![Moove It](https://circleci.com/gh/moove-it/react-native-template.svg?style=svg)](https://app.circleci.com/pipelines/github/moove-it/react-native-template?branch=master)

-This project aims to be a strong foundation for react-native applications.
-It provides a clear and organized structure, core dependencies, and boilerplate to jumpstart development.
+This project aims to be a strong foundation for react-native news applications.
+It provides a clear and organized structure, core dependencies, and boilerplate to jumpstart news app development and production.

 ## Prerequisites